 One of the first research papers I read after Brady died included a graph of the grief levels reported by two recently bereaved widows.
 It showed that, not surprisingly, these widows experienced mostly high levels of self-perceived grief early on.
 It also showed, less predictably, that these levels varied a lot from one day to the next.

 Over time, according to these graphs, the grieving swings leveled out at a much lower level.
-After a year or so, the widows reported relatively levels of grief that didn’t change much day to day.
+After a year or so, the widows reported relatively modest levels of grief that didn’t change much day to day.

 I found this encouraging.
 It gave me hope that the agonizing, disorienting feelings that seemed to flog me constantly like a flag in a hurricane might someday grow much less strong.

 Last year, about two years since Brady died, I read about a grief therapist who asked clients to fill out a grief rating chart.
 Each day the clients put two marks on a sheet of graph paper.
 One mark indicated the lowest level of grief they’d felt the previous day.
 The other mark was for the highest level.